sec0uth/brick-abode-project-interview/README.md

   config: set system host-name juniper-router
 ```

+You should note that when you do not specify a password for the `user`, the application will ask for one at runtime, as part of it's bootstraping process.

-### SSH Authentication
+### SSH
 The supported method to specify wich host to connect is using a [ssh_config](https://www.man7.org/linux/man-pages/man5/ssh_config.5.html) file.

+#### Authentication
-If you are connecting using a password, the configuration file should look like this:
+If you are connecting using a password, juniper-configuration file should look like this:

 ```yml
 ...